thephez/backup-readme/platform/markdown/tutorial-connecting-to-testnet.md

 > 📘
 >
-> The Dash SDK currently connects to testnet by default.
+> The Dash SDK connects to testnet by default.

 # Prerequisites